arrabi/minesweeper/readme.md

 # Minesweeper Game
+A sample project of using Github Copilot to create an html game from scratch.
 This project is a simple implementation of the classic Minesweeper game using HTML, CSS, and JavaScript.

 ## Project Structure